When building a startup, you have many options for software development. Whether you hire a team of developers, outsource to an agency, or find a CTO.

 You may not have found your Robin yet, but don’t worry; there are other superheroes out there who can help you serve Justice.

 As you’ve followed, it’s fair to say it ain’t gonna be easy to find a CTO.

 There are many successful startups, however, that build their products before onboarding a CTO.
-You can fully outsource your MVP to an agency, for example.
+You can fully outsource your MVP to a custom software development company, for example.